jihnari/QAB/weirdness.md

 github's free webpage:
 - for some reason it doesnt like rel links if theyre global? (ie, the github hosted css file.) it insists on it being an actual relative link in the same file structure it's in. super annoying.
+- code code doesnt work, only non-code code. (so no javascript.)